terl/lazysodium-java/README.md

 [![Download](https://api.bintray.com/packages/terl/lazysodium-maven/lazysodium-java/images/download.svg) ](https://bintray.com/terl/lazysodium-maven/lazysodium-java/_latestVersion)

 ## Why Lazysodium
-We created Lazysodium because we really wanted a solid cryptography library that would just work without fuss.

-We were exasperated and annoyed with current Libsodium implementations as some of them were just poorly maintained, poorly managed and, plain and simply, poorly architected.
-Lazysodium is made by [DrLib](https://drlib.co) (a part of [Terl](https://terl.co)) that specialises in giving developers easy-to-use software and tools that just work.
+We created Lazysodium because we really wanted a solid Libsodium compatible Java/Android library that would just work without fuss.
+We were exasperated and annoyed with current Libsodium implementations as some of them were just poorly maintained and poorly architected.

 You can find more info [here](https://docs.lazycode.co/lazysodium/about).